TDL3/trojan-helper/README.md

 **These scripts only works on Debian, and only Debian 10 and Debian 9 are tested.**

 ## About
-This is a collection of scripts to automate the installation of [trojan-go], [trojan-r], and more implementations to be added. all implementations are installed with maximum compatibility with the original [trojan-cfw] protocal as cdn support and other extra features are disabled.
+This is a collection of scripts to automate the installation of [trojan-go], [trojan-r], and more implementations to be added. all implementations are installed with maximum compatibility with the original [trojan] protocal as cdn support and other extra features are disabled.

 ## Features
 1. Install trojan and enable auto restart on failure or reboot.